rohanmaniwade/simpleThesis-typst/simple-thesis/-1_Appendix.typ

 == Accessories and Safety

-According to the manufacturer’s list on page one , the system includes an automatic armature centring system, a pneumatic load compensation system and a magnetic stray field reduction coil.
+According to the manufacturer’s list, the system includes an automatic armature centring system, a pneumatic load compensation system and a magnetic stray field reduction coil.
 Safety features include over temperature, over travel, under cooling and over current protection.